onflow/cadence-cookbook/contribute.md

     PurchaseMPNFT,
     MintKittyItemNFT,
     GetKittyItemMetadata
-		'YourExampleNameHere'
+		'YourRecipeNameHere'
 ]
 ```

-Now with all of this being finished, you should be done with adding your example to Open Cadence.
+Now with all of this being finished, you should be done with adding your recipe to the Cadence Cookbook.

 Open a pull request on GitHub for the changes you’ve added and all should be good to go as soon as we merge the request.

 Thank you for contributing!
 Please reach out to tyllen.bicakcic@dapperlabs.com if you have any additional questions 😎